Odra CLI

 deploy the contract and adds it to a container.

-trait, which checks if the contract is already deployed and returns the existing instance if it is, or deploys it if it is not.
+DeployerExttrait, which checks if the contract is already deployed and returns the existing instance if it is, or deploys it if it is not.
 It is a convenient way to ensure that the contract is deployed only once.
-It is useful when you want to add more contracts to the script in the future and avoid redeploying previously deployed contracts.
+It is useful when you want to add more contracts to the script in the future and avoid redeploying previously deployed contracts. - The last option is to use

 Scenarios